greenelab/deep-review/all-sections.md

 used directly for downstream modeling or decision-making, especially in the clinic.
 As an example, errors in sequence variant calling will be amplified if they are used directly for GWAS.
-In addition, the stochasticity and complexity of biological systems implies that for some problems, for instance, predicting gene regulation in disease, perfect accuracy will be unattainable.
+In addition, the stochasticity and complexity of biological systems implies that for some problems, for instance predicting gene regulation in disease, perfect accuracy will be unattainable.

-We are witnessing deep learning models achieving human-level performance across a number of biomedical domains, and yet do not believe that biologists and clinicians will be displaced anytime soon.
-While deep learning methods will soon be (or already are) better than scientists at specific tasks, they may not fully grasp the bigger picture.
-Machine learning algorithms, including deep neural networks, are also prone to mistakes that humans are much less likely to make, such as misclassification of adversarial examples [@1Fel6Bdb8; @UtcyntjF], a reminder that these algorithms do not understand the semantics of the objects presented.
-Despite progress in addressing some of these limitations [@AsLAb71x; @18lZK7fxH], we expect human experts will retain their critical roles in the laboratory and clinic for the foreseeable future.
-In some cases, cooperation between human experts and deep learning algorithms can achieve better performance than either individually [@mbEp6jNr].
-Especially for sample and patient classification tasks, we expect deep learning methods to complement and assist biomedical researchers rather than compete with or even replace them.
+We are witnessing deep learning models achieving human-level performance across a number of biomedical domains.
+However, machine learning algorithms, including deep neural networks, are also prone to mistakes that humans are much less likely to make, such as misclassification of adversarial examples [@1Fel6Bdb8; @UtcyntjF], a reminder that these algorithms do not understand the semantics of the objects presented.
+It may be impossible to guarantee that a model is not susceptible to adversarial examples, but work in this area is continuing

-Even if deep learning in biology and healthcare is not yet transformative today, we are extremely optimistic about its future.
+[@AsLAb71x; @18lZK7fxH].
+Cooperation
+between human experts and deep learning algorithms addresses many of these challenges and can achieve better performance than either individually [@mbEp6jNr].
+For sample and patient classification tasks, we expect deep learning methods to augment clinicians and biomedical researchers.

+We are extremely optimistic about the future of deep learning in biology and medicine.
 Given how rapidly deep learning is evolving, its full potential in biomedicine has not been explored.
 We have highlighted numerous challenges beyond improving training and predictive accuracy, such as preserving patient privacy and interpreting models.
-Ongoing research has begun to address these problems and shown they are not insurmountable.
+Ongoing research has begun to address these problems and shown that they are not insurmountable.
 Deep learning offers the flexibility to model data in its most natural form, for example, longer DNA sequences instead of k-mers for transcription factor binding prediction and molecular graphs instead of